 - Certified in Risk and Information Systems Control (CRISC)

 Additionally for the past 17 years Joe has been an adjunct faculty member at NEIT.
 Joe has developed and taught courses at all degree levels within the Information Technology curriculum.

 Colonel Roland "Mike" Tetreault, M.B.A.

-In 2006, upon redeploying from Iraq, he was assigned as the Deputy Chief of Staff for Information Management Directorate, G6/CIO, where he serves today directing all communications, telecommunications, computer system and data center operations including leading a defensive cyber operations team for the RI National Guard.
+In 2006, he returned stateside and began work as the Deputy Chief of Staff for Information Management, G6/CIO, where he serves today directing all communications, telecommunications, computer system and data center operations including leading a defensive cyber operations team for the Rhode Island National Guard.

 Mike is a certified Department of Defense Chief Information Officer, Chief Information Security Officer, Cyber Leader, Government Strategic Leader and Enterprise Architect.
 He is also a Committee on National Security Systems Certified Information Security Professional, System Certifier, Risk Analyst and Senior System Manager and is the local approving authority for all connections to the DoD Global Information Network at all classification levels.

 Henry “Hank” Johnson, MBA, Ed.D., Assistant Professor

 Henry “Hank” Johnson, is Assistant Professor of Management at NEIT.
 His work in public health includes working for 8 years primarily with clients living in poverty and suffering from addiction and mental health issues.
 In his role of Life Skills Instructor at the Rhode Island Community Food Bank, he helped teach unemployed and low-income residents about career readiness, self-advocacy, and social equity.
 As a result of his efforts, hundreds of his clients have successful careers.